facile-it/paraunit/content/documentation.md

 ### Parallel

-You can choose how many concurrent processes you want to spawn at the same time, using the `--parallel` option.
+You can choose how many concurrent processes (pipelines) you want to spawn at the same time, using the `--parallel` option.
 The default value is `10`:

 ```bash
 vendor/bin/paraunit run --parallel=5